Home Page of Roland Steinbauer

 A brief description of my research topics

-Algebras of generalized functions and their applications
+Algebras of generalized functions and applications

-Most of my research is centered around the theory of algebras of generalized functions also known as Colombeau Algebras.
-These are sheaves of differential algebras which contain the vector space of Schwartz distributions as a subspace and the space of smooth functions as a subalgebra, hence provide a framework for multiplying distributions which benefits from maximal compatibility with classical analysis (read more...)
+Algebras of generalized functions, also known as Colombeau Algebras, are sheaves of differential algebras which contain the vector space of Schwartz distributions as a subspace and the space of smooth functions as a subalgebra, hence provide a framework for multiplying distributions which benefits from maximal compatibility with classical analysis (read more...)
+In particular, I'm interested in all geometric aspects of this theory and its applications, most of all in general relativity and PDE.

 Kinetic theory